waterhackweek/preliminary/_episodes/00-waterhack-intro.md

 ---

-title: "Intro and Preparation for Geohackweek"
+title: "Intro and Preparation for Waterhackweek"
 teaching: 15
 exercises: 0
 questions: